 Atlas (and Oracle 12c!) runs fine on any Fedora version from 23 upwards -but a specific issue arises in Fedora 25.
 That release marks the point at which Fedora switched to using Wayland by default (instead of X.org) as its display technology.
 In VirtualBox virtual machines, this causes display problems which prevent Atlas running.
 If you explicitly select to use the X.org display server, however, these problems go away.
 See Section 4 below for more details.
+A further specific problem arises in Fedora 26, which makes it impossible to create or run a database unless you do some tricksy finagling of the Oracle linking process.
+See Section 7 below for more details: it basically requires you to perform a software-only install and run a subsequent Atlas-created script to trick the Oracle software into behaving itself.

 As is the case with all Atlas/Oracle installs, your server needs to be built with at least 5GB RAM and at least a 40GB hard disk; you must additionally ensure you have installed wmctrl or xdotool before attempting to launch Atlas.